vlpolyansky/vgt/README.md

 # Voronoi Graph Traversal

-## Introduction
+## Project goal

-The goal of this project is to alleviate the high computational cost of Voronoi diagram and Delaunay tessellation constructions in high dimensions.
+VGT methodology is designed to alleviate the high computational cost of Voronoi diagram and Delaunay tessellation constructions in high dimensions.
 This can allow some new applications of geometric methods which utilize these structures on more complex data.

 The project makes use of an idea of a graph traversal, or marching, over a Voronoi graph (i.e. 1-skeleton of a Voronoi diagram) without its explicit computation, while extracting required information about the dual of the visited vertices.